 The higher the blood pressure and the longer it has been high, the more severe the damage is likely to be.

-Rarely, blood pressure readings suddenly become very high.
-However, when they do, it can cause severe changes in the eye.
+Rarely, very high blood pressure develops suddenly.
+However, when it does, it can cause severe changes in the eye.

 Other problems with the retina are also more likely, such as: